Lobos Zacatepec: History

-On June 26, 2020, the end of professional football was announced in Zacatepec, after the departure of Atlético Zacatepec to Morelia, where it was renamed Atlético Morelia.
-Meanwhile, Guillermo Aguilar had started the procedures to return Lobos BUAP to football, but taking part of the Liga de Balompié Mexicano instead of Mexican Football Federation, on June 27 the club's entry into the new league became official, The team signed Rodrigo Ruiz as its technical director and announced the arrival of its first players, some of them involved in the previous Lobos BUAP stage that included their promotion to Liga MX.
+On June 26, 2020, the end of professional football was announced in Zacatepec, after the relocation of Atlético Zacatepec to Morelia, Michoacán, where it was renamed Atlético Morelia.
+Meanwhile, Guillermo Aguilar had started the procedures to return Lobos BUAP to football, but taking part of the Liga de Balompié Mexicano instead of the FMF, on June 27 the club's entry into the new league became official.
+The team signed Rodrigo Ruiz as its technical director and announced the arrival of its first players, some of them involved in the previous Lobos BUAP stage that included their promotion to the Primera División de México.

 In August 2020, the Lobos BUAP return was canceled due to differences between the sports project board and the BUAP board.
-After this, the team was forced to look for a new headquarters a few days after the closing of the new league's registers, having Tepic and Zacatepec as its possible new cities.
+After this, the team was forced to look for a new headquarters a few days after the closing of the new league's registers, having Tepic, Nayarit and Zacatepec as its possible new cities.
 Finally, the government of Morelos agreed to use the Estadio Agustín "Coruco" Díaz for the team, this being its new stadium, however, the project was renamed Lobos Zacatepec, using the colors white and green as its distinctive, just like those that had previously used other clubs in the city.

 On November 10, 2020, the team was disaffiliated by the LBM due to debts.